 Day 16: Fly to Nepalgunj- Fly to Kathmandu

-This morning, we take an early flight from Jhupal to Nepalgunj.
+This morning, we board a flight from Jhupal to Nepalgunj.
 Upon reaching Nepalgunj, we return to Kathmandu on the next available flight.
-Upon our arrival in Kathmandu, we will be transferred to our hotel.
+Upon our arrival in Kathmandu, transfer to your hotel.
 Overnight in Kathmandu.

 Day 17: Free day in Kathmandu